henrik42/solo/README.md

 This runs this:

     "run-brepl" ["with-profile" "+spa" "trampoline" "cljsbuild" "repl-listen"]

+When you try this make sure that the CLJS has been compiled.
+You can
+use:

+    solo-project$ lein make-spa-auto

 The CLJS plugin will try to open a browser window.
 You can close that.
 Then go to http://localhost:3000/spa